Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Introduction and Results

 While a general GWHF can have many expected zeros (Theorem \ref{th_unsigned_H}), the corresponding expected charges almost balance out (Theorem \ref{th_signed_H}), adding up to the universal density $1/\pi$.
 We now look into the stochastic fluctuation of charge when aggregated inside large observation sets, and the extent to which equilibrium is observed at large scales.

 A point process is called \emph{hyperuniform} if the variance of the number of particles within an observation disk of radius $R$ is asymptotically smaller than the corresponding expected number of points \cite{torquato2016hyperuniformity}.
-Such fluctuations are also called \emph{non-extensive} \cite{ghosh2017fluctuations}.
-The same concepts apply to charged point processes such as \eqref{eq_charged_measure} and hyperuniformity can often be quantified.
-For example, fluctuations of charged Coulomb systems within observation disks or radius $R$, if non-extensive, are moreover dominated by the observation perimeter $O(R)$ \cite{le83, martin1980charge}.
+Such fluctuations are also called \emph{non-extensive} \cite{ghosh2017fluctuations}, and are anomalously small in comparison to those in ordinary fluids and amorphous solids.
+Originally introduced in material science, hyperuniformity provides a unified framework to classify crystals and quasicrystals.
+The notion was subsequently developed into an abstract statistical notion, and found applications in a broad range of topics in physics, number theory, and biology \cite{MR3815253}.
+In particular, hyperuniformity can be formulated, even quantitatively, for charged point processes such as \eqref{eq_charged_measure}, and certain classical results can be recast in this light.
+For example, fluctuations of charged Coulomb systems within observation disks or radius $R$, if non-extensive, are known to be dominated by the observation perimeter $O(R)$ \cite{le83, martin1980charge}.

 Our last result shows that the fluctuations of the aggregated charge of zeros of GWHF with radial twisted kernels are non-extensive, and moreover provides an asymptotic expression for the variance of charge.